napari/napari-plugin-devtools/documentation/CLI_usage.md

 ## npd discover

 ### Description
-Discover plugins in current python environment, and show hook types for each plugin
+Discover plugins in current python environment, and show hook types for each plugin in verbose mode

 ### Usage
 ```